Pumpkins aren’t just for Halloween! Discover fun and tasty ways to enjoy pumpkins all year round.

 What you'll need:

-2. Spread your pumpkin seeds out so that they cover the tray and are not stacked on top of each other.
-You may find that you have enough seeds to do two trays depending on how seedy your pumpkin was!
+- Spread your pumpkin seeds out so that they cover the tray and are not stacked on top of each other.
+You may find that you have enough seeds to do two trays depending on how seedy your pumpkin was.

-3. In a bowl, mix olive oil and chilli flakes and crushed garlic.
+- In a bowl, mix olive oil with chilli flakes and crushed garlic.
 The amounts depend on how many seeds you need to cover.
-Mix a bit, and then make more if need be!
-Remember to add chilli flakes to taste!

-4. Drizzle the olive oil mix over your pumpkin seeds, so that they are all coated.
+- Drizzle the olive oil mix over your pumpkin seeds so that they are all coated.

-5. Sprinkle with a pinch or two of salt!
+- Sprinkle with a pinch or two of salt.

-6. Place in the preheated oven at a medium heat, and check regularly, turning over, until the seeds turn a golden brown
+- Place in the preheated oven at a medium heat, and check regularly, turning over, until the seeds turn a golden brown.

-Other delicious options: Exchange the chilli flakes for cumin, rosemary or any other spice you think your children would like, or just stick with salt!
+Other delicious options: Exchange the chilli flakes for cumin, rosemary, or any other spice you think your children would like.

-This nutritious option is great on a cold autumn night and it's rather filling.
 And remember, children are far more likely to try something new if they have helped you make it, so whip out the aprons and have fun cooking up this tasty soup together.

 Creamy Pumpkin Soup